jiaying2508/LYRUS/README.md

 The **outputDir** should be a **full path** to the desired directory to store the outputs

 The **fathmmFile** should contain the output from FATHMM.
-To get the FATHMM output, go to http://fathmm.biocompute.org.uk/inherited.html and run using the **InputFile**.
+To get the FATHMM output, go to http://fathmm.biocompute.org.uk/inherited.html and run using the **inputFile**.

 ## Output Files:
 - **LYRUS_input.csv** contains the calculated feature values, which include **nan**